 Grinzing is a leafy, well-to-do suburb of Vienna.
 At the time of Mahler’s death, it would have been more village-like with the cemetery surrounded by trees and fields.

 How to find the grave

-To find the grave, enter the Grinzing cemetery through the main entrance (An den langen Lüssen 33).
-A small noticeboard on the immediate left has a map and list of notable “residents”; you don’t really need either, since the compact grounds mean Mahler’s grave is just a very short walk away.
+To find the grave, enter the Grinzing cemetery through the main entrance (see below for map and address).
+A small noticeboard on the immediate left has a list of notable “residents” and their locations, though you don’t really need it, since the compact grounds mean Mahler’s grave is just a very short walk away.

 Simply go left and take the first right after you pass the building (the Aufbahrungshalle).
 Walk up the path and take the second left; the second grave on your left is Mahler’s at the formal location Group 7, Row 7, Grave 1.

 Incidentally, the grave of Mahler’s wife, Alma (1879 – 1964), lies just a few steps away.
 After passing Mahler, take an immediate left and then a right.
 Around halfway down the row on the righthand side, you’ll find the grave of Alma Mahler-Werfel and her daughter from her second marriage, Manon Gropius (who died of polio aged just 18).

 Jump on the tram line 38 to An den langen Lüssen and then walk up to the cemetery.
 The tram leaves from the city centre (Schottentor station).
 Alternatively, take the U4 subway to Heiligenstadt station, then catch the 38A bus up to the Grinzing stop.